 Volanthen became interested in caving when he was a scout and got into cave diving when he was in college.
 He knows the importance of developing interests in such sports at an early age, which is why he serves as Scout county caving adviser in Somerset, where he introduces children to the sport, encouraging them to pursue it while also learning skills like keeping calm under pressure and the importance of teamwork.
 To further his love for adventure sports, he also works as an Assistant Cub Scout leader in Bristol, where he “encourages and inspires Cub Scouts to take part in exciting and adventurous activities, whilst allowing them to be creative and get involved in the local community”.
 He also delivers motivational speeches and conducts workshops to share his knowledge and expertise with others.

-Following the rescue operation in Thailand, he received the Bronze Cross, which is awarded for the act of heroism in extreme circumstances.
+Following the rescue operation in Thailand, he received the Bronze Cross, which is awarded for an act of heroism in extreme circumstances.
 He’s also the recipient of the Royal Humane Society’s Bronze Medal, the Pride of Britain, the George Medal, and the Queen’s Gallantry Medal.
 In 2019, he was also made a Member of the Order of the British Empire.
 While he has received many awards and accolades and has been celebrated as a hero for his actions in Thailand, Volanthen considers himself just another normal person.
 “Are we heroes?
 No, we were just using a very unique skill set, which we normally use for our own interests, and sometimes we are able to use that and give something back to the community,” he said.
 “That’s what we did.”

 Despite playing a pivotal role in their lives, Volanthen has kept his distance from the Wild Boars.
 “The last thing I would want is for them or their parents to feel beholden to anyone,” he told inews.
 He even refused the invitation to visit the set of ‘Thirteen Lives’ in Australia and preferred to home-school his teenage son, Matthew.
 As for the experience of helping save the thirteen lives that become the focus of Ron Howard’s film, he said: “Across the entire rescue, the thing that I took the most joy in was being able to meet the parents and not have to say: ‘I’m sorry for your loss.’
 I appreciate that is quite a negative thing, but I don’t think anything will eclipse that.”